doktorjet/MechJet/readme.md

 **Dependencies:** _lib.ks_

 If target selected - creates a maneuver node to match target inclination.
-In taget is not selected - must set `INC` parameter for inclination wanted.
+In target is not selected - must set `INC` parameter for inclination wanted.

 **Examples:**
 `RUN mp_inc(90).` - Create a node to make a polar orbit.